 - Usersnap: Usersnap works great for collecting feedback too.
 Whether it’s for design drafts (which can directly be uploaded to your project dashboard) or for real HTML prototypes. usersnap.com

 From my point of view, it doesn’t really matter which tool you choose.
-All mentioned tools will offer you great flexibility to get in-depth feedback from colleagues & clients.
+All mentioned tools will offer you great flexibility to get in-depth feedback on interface designs and usability experiences.
 They will also make your feedback process way faster and more interactive.

 Good design can be made better by working within limitations and incorporating the feedback from others.
 However collecting and giving feedback is an intense phase during every web project where people tend to take things personal.